bryanseah234/keyLogger2020/README.md

 </p>

 ## Demo:
-(Disclaimer: For educational purposes only.) \
+(Disclaimer: For educational purposes only.)

-1. hello
+Method 1 (needs Python 3)

+1. Download the code as a zip file
+2. Extract the files
+3. Run the 'keylogger.py' file to start

+Method 2

+1. Download the code as a zip file
+2. Extract the files
+3. Run the 'keylogger.exe' to start